apache/mina-site/source/ftpserver-project/releasing.md

 Save and commit the file, the web site should be automatically generated and published.

-### Step 13: Wait 24 hours

-We have to wait at least 24 hours for all mirrors to retrieve the uploaded files before making any announcement.
-I'd recommend you to wait for 48 hours because some mirrors might lag due to various issues.

-### Step 14: Update the Links in Web Site
+### Step 13: Update the Links in Web Site

 Some pages have to be updated.
 Assuming the MINA site has been checked out in ~/mina/site (this can be done with the command <em>$ git clone http://gitbox.apache.org/repos/asf/mina-site.git ~/mina/mina-site</em>), here are the pages that need to be changed :

 * /config.toml: update the `version_ftpserver` variable with the new version.
+* /source/ftpserver-project/downloads.md: Refer to the previous page
-* /source/ftpserver-project/downloads-&lt;version&gt;.md: Add the page for this version
+* /source/ftpserver-project/downloads_1_2.md: Refer to the previous page
-* /source/downloads.md: Refer to the previous page
+* /source/ftpserver-project/old_downloads.md: Refer to the previous page
+* /source/donwloads-ftpserver_1_2.md: Update the version

 Commit the changes, and publish the web site, you are done !

-### Step 15: Wait another 24 hours
+### Step 14: Wait 24 hours

 We need to wait until any changes made in the web site and metadata file(s) go live.

-### Step 16: Announce the New Release
+### Step 15: Announce the New Release

 An announcement message can be sent to [mailto:announce@apache.org], [mailto:announce@apachenews.org], [mailto:users@mina.apache.org] and [mailto:dev@mina.apache.org].
 Please note that announcement messages are rejected unless your from-address ends with `@apache.org`.
 Plus, you shouldn't forget to post a news to the MINA site main page.